pharidm/CarND-Traffic-Signs-Classifier/README.md

 * Number of training examples is 34799.
 * The size of the validation set is 4410.
-* Number of testing examples = 12630.
+* Number of testing examples is 12630.
-* The shape of a traffic sign image is (32, 32, 3)
+* The shape of a traffic sign image is (32, 32, 3).
+32 pixels by 32 pixels, with the third value representing 3 channels for a color image.
-* The number of unique classes/labels in the data set is 43
+* The number of unique classes/labels in the data set is 43.

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing the distribution of the Training Data Set by class.
-It also shows the min number of images per class and the maximum number of images per class.
+It also shows the minimum number of images per class and the maximum number of images per class.

 Distribution of Training Set Data
 <p align="center">